-Coming to ND — by way of LondonBY: Lisa Walenceus DATE: July 17, 2015 CATEGORIES: Getting Involved/Getting Connected, Making the Transition to College
+Coming to ND — by way of LondonBY: Lisa Walenceus DATE: July 17, 2015 CATEGORIES: Making the Transition to College, Getting Involved/Getting Connected

 Sierra Mayhew ’19, like many incoming first-years, is already busy packing bags in July.
 But, unlike most early packers, she’ll use those suitcases well before Welcome Weekend starts — as a student in Historic Fashion in the Arts: Theatre, Film, Paintings, Sculpture, and Re-enactment, a Department of Film, Television, and Theatre university seminar.
 This course begins with two weeks, July 19 – August 1, in a very special place, Notre Dame’s London Global Gateway, Fischer Hall at Trafalgar Square, and then continues during the fall semester on campus.